High speed and high resolution. Breakthrough ADC technology switches from 8 to 16 bits in the same oscilloscope.

 Statistics displays detailed timing and voltage information on each packet, which helps to determine safe margins, noise immunity, and design reliability over extended operating periods.

-Cross Reference helps to speed serial analysis by translating hexadecimal address values into human readable form.
+Link File helps to speed analysis by cross referencing hexadecimal field values into human readable form.
 So, for example, instead of displaying "Address: 7E" in the Table View, the corresponding text “Set Motor Speed” will be shown instead, or whatever is appropriate.
-Cross referencing is done with a simple spreadsheet link file.
+The Link File template with all field headings can be created directly from the serial table toolbar, and edited manually as a spreadsheet to apply the cross reference values.

 Export: Table view data can be saved in a spreadsheet format file for off line viewing and analysis.
 Statistics and cross reference information from the table is preserved in the spreadsheet file.